mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Thus this encompasses, tools, context and cultural factors in a way in line with socio-cultural approach.

+The work of Quintana et al contains useful guidelines for checking the suitability of a framework to support science education [@quintana_scaffolding_2004].
+In particular guideline x, and y can be identified in the use of GDPS in this research.
+NOTE - IM NOT SURE HOW HELPFUL THIS ACTUALLY IS.

 ## A review of relevant research informing computer game design and programming (CGD&P)